-To help facility managers, architects and engineers who are in the process of buying or researching HVLS fans, we’ve assembled a list of the most common questions we hear from our customers.
+To help those in the process of buying or researching HVLS fans, we’ve assembled a list of the most common questions we hear from our customers.
 And to help you with further research, we’ve provided links to related blog posts under each question.

 1. HOW DO I KNOW THAT I NEED AN HVLS FAN?

 If you have a large facility that needs airflow throughout the entire space, an HVLS fan is a great solution for you.
 The fan can also help you in the following situations:

 - High humidity causes a buildup of moisture in the facility

 - Absence of an HVAC system and need to keep occupants comfortable

 - HVAC system does not evenly distribute heat/cool

 - Need to reduce energy consumption

 2. DOES AN HVLS FAN USE A LOT OF ELECTRICITY?

 No. Even if you leave it on around the clock, a well-designed HVLS fan can run for as little as $0.37 a day.